UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Lenders on a P2P platform are average people who wish to make investments in UK companies to develop their assets.
 This translates to a low AER and simply a few additional costs for enterprises.

 Borrow £20,000 for 12 months at fixed monthly payments of £1,752, with a 2.5% completion charge and about £526 in interest.
 The whole payment due is £21,026.
 The range for the loan amount is £5,000.
-Annual percentage rates (APRs) begin at 4.50%.
-6 month — 5 year loan terms.
+Annual percentage rates (APRs) begin at 6.9%.
+6 month — 6 year loan terms.

 Instead of P2P lenders, loans for businesses can be obtained from banks in two forms: secured and unsecured.
-Unsecured loans often have higher interest rates and need more stringent underwriting (bank checks to ensure you can repay the loan) from the lender.

 Boost Capital is one of them: some banks may be hesitant to lend due to the recent financial crisis, while others still provide attractive rates and reasonable arrangement costs.